mapother/mapother/README.md

 📫 I can be reached at skerrnyc@gmail.com
-😄 Pronouns: I’ve been called most anything imaginable, some of it was true… ⚡ Fun fact: I was once the lead singer and bass player for a post-punk/new wave band, became a trader at a global investment bank as the world darn near collapsed leading up to 2008, and eventually worked as a project manager on an AI software project for the Defense Intelligence Agency.
+😄 Pronouns: I’ve been called most anything imaginable, some of it was true… ⚡ Fun fact: I was once the lead singer and bass player for a post-punk/new wave band, became a derivatives trader at a global investment bank as the world darn near collapsed leading up to 2008, and eventually worked as a project manager on an AI software project for the Defense Intelligence Agency.
 I still want to be in a band…